ArinZBryan/A-Level-Notes/Computer Science/Databases.md

 	    > (No repeating attributes, Data is consistent, Attributes held within the entity are dependent on the primary key)
 	- There are 3 stages to database normalization called 'normal form'

+- Referential Integrity
+	- A programmable set of relationships that maintain the integrity and consistency of data items across the database.
+	- This ensures that when records are created, updated or removed, related records are dealt with properly.
+This may include deleting orphaned records.

 ## Normalization